Education and Awareness

 Asthma is a long-term lung disease that causes periods of wheezing, chest tightness, shortness of breath, and coughing.
 When people control their asthma, they can lead full and active lives.
 Use our resources to raise awareness of asthma and encourage proper treatment.

 COPD is a progressive lung disease that over time makes it hard to breath.
 Most people who have COPD have both emphysema and chronic bronchitis.
 It is a leading cause of death in the United States.
 Join us on the #COPDjourney and help raise awareness about COPD and its symptoms.

 The COPD National Action Plan is the first-ever blueprint for a multi-faceted, unified fight against the disease.
 Developed at the request of Congress with input from the broad COPD community, it provides a comprehensive framework for action by those affected by the disease and those who care about reducing its burden.

-A national health education program that brings greater visibility to blood diseases, disorders, and safety.
+A national health education program that brings greater visibility to blood diseases, disorders, donation, and safety.

 Sickle cell disease affects about 100,000 Americans, many of whom are African American.
 The NHLBI continues its legacy of commitment to use science to extend and improve the lives of people who have sickle cell disease.
 We also develop resources and support engagement activities for patients, their families, researchers, health professionals, and other partners.

 About 50 to 70 million Americans have sleep disorders, and 1 in 3 adults do not regularly get the recommended amount of uninterrupted sleep they need to protect their health.